- Home

 Basketmaking

 Baskets were essential in the colonial period for gathering, marketing, and everyday household tasks; an indispensable tool in both town and farm life.
-Led by instructor, Karen Wychock, participants will create a square storage basket using traditional techniques.
+Led by instructor, Karen Wychock, participants in this hands-on workshop will create a square storage basket, measuring 10" x 10" x 11", using traditional techniques.

 All materials are provided.
 Attendees are asked to bring an apron or towel, as the reed will be worked wet.
-The workshop includes a 30-minute lunch break; participants should plan to bring their own lunch.
+The workshop runs from 9:30 AM to 3:30 PM and includes a 30-minute lunch break; participants should plan to bring their own lunch.

 Learn more about instructor Karen Wychock.